 Myth #2: Falling Is Just a Part of Getting Older

 If a person believes this myth, then it may become a self-fulfilling prophecy.
-However, if one is determined to manage health conditions that may lead to a fall, those risks can be greatly reduced.
+However, the determination to manage health conditions that may lead to a fall can reduce those risks.
 Don’t let this myth cause you to resign yourself to being a statistic.

 Myth #3: There Is Nothing that Can Be Done for Disequilibrium

 While there are few medications that help to prevent falls, that doesn’t mean there are no options for improving balance.
-Proper posture is one key to maintaining better balance.
+Proper posture is one key to maintaining a better balance.
 That means having your upper cervical spine in place.
-When the atlas (C1) is properly positioned, the rest of the spine follows suit.
-Pressure on the spinal cord can be relieved.
-Blood flow is facilitated to the brain, ears, and other vital tissues.
+When the atlas (C1) is in the correct alignment, the rest of the spine follows suit.
+One may experience relief from pressure on the spinal cord.
+Blood flow to the brain, ears, and other vital tissues return to normal.